-Nuria Chinchilla is professor in the Managing People in Organizations Department and director of the International Center on Work and Family.
+Nuria Chinchilla is professor in the Managing People in Organizations Department, holder of Carmina Roca and Rafael Pich-Aguilera Women and Leadership Chair and founder of the International Center on Work and Family.
 An economist and lawyer by training, she holds a Ph.D. in Management from IESE.

 Her areas of specialization include women and power, family-responsible organizations managerial competencies, career and time management, interpersonal conflict and not-for-profit organizations.
 In 1984, she became a full-time member of IESE’s faculty.